 In this post, find the full form of FD and how FD works.
 Learn about the benefits of FD as well as the many forms of FD.

 Customers of banks and non-banking financial firms (NBFC) can invest in a fixed deposit (FD) to save money and get a higher return.
-You will receive the lump sum, in addition to the interest, at the conclusion of the term, making this an excellent method for conserving money.
+You will receive the lump sum, in addition to the interest, after the term, making this an excellent method for conserving money.

 The full form of FD is Fixed Deposit.